ComponentKitchen/core-component-mixins/extensible/ReadMe.md

 ============

-The module Extensible.js implements a class called Extensible that provides a general-purpose means of extending class and object behavior along the lines of mixins, but leveraging the JavaScript prototype chain for method disambiguation.
+The module Extensible.js implements a class called Extensible that provides a general-purpose means of composing class and object behavior with mixins by leveraging the JavaScript prototype chain.
+This reduces conceptual overhead, can provide for more understandable behavior, and takes advantage of native language features.

 Goals: